-The board of directors for the Circuit Engineering District (CED) #7 met at 1779 Marshall, Clinton, Oklahoma at 10:05 AM.
+The board of directors for the Circuit Engineering District (CED) #7 met at 1779 Marshall Road, Clinton, OK 73601.
+The meeting was called to order at 10:00 a.m.

 Those present were:

 BOARD MEMBERS

-Tim Binghom Johnny Davis Kirk Butler Steven Fite Raydell Schneberger Joe Don Dickey
+Tim Binghom Kirk Butler Bart Gossen

-Brian Hay Kurt Hamburger Melvin Salisbury, Jr.
+Wade Anders Joe Don Dickey Mike Allen

-Mike Allen Gary Lewis
+Brian Hay Johnny Davis Gary Lewis

+Steven Fite

 CED#7: STAFF GUESTS: See last page

-The Circuit Engineering District meeting agenda was posted prior to the meeting at the Custer County Courthouse, CED-7 office, and faxed to all (11) District #7 county courthouses, in accordance with Title 25 OS § 311.
-The following items were presented and approved as written at the CED #7 meeting of Tuesday, October 23rd by the Board of Directors as follows:
+The Circuit Engineering District meeting agenda was posted prior to the meeting at the Custer County Courthouse, CED-7 office, online at the CED’s website and faxed to all (11) District #7 county courthouses, in accordance with Title 25 OS § 311.
+The following items were presented and approved as written at the CED #7 meeting on Tuesday, August 4th, 2020 by the Board of Directors as follows:

 CALL TO ORDER MADE BY JOE DON DICKEY- CHAIRMAN:

-Joe Don Dickey called the meeting to order at 10:05 AM.
+Joe Don Dickey called the meeting to order at 10:00AM.

-ROLL CALL None absent.
+ROLL CALL Dillon Berry, Brian Hay absent

-BOARD APPROVAL AND/OR MODIFICATION OF MINUTES FOR THE OCTOBER 23RD , 2018 REGULAR MEETING:

-Motion was made by Steven Fite and seconded by Kirk Butler to approve the minutes as presented.
-The motion carried with the following results:

-Aye: Joe Don Dickey, Johnny Davis, Steven Fite, Kirk Butler, Tim Binghom, Melvin Salisbury, Jr, Kurt Hamburger, Raydell Schneberger, Gary Lewis, Mike Allen Nay: None Abstain: Brian Hay

-BOARD CONSIDERATION AND ACTION TO APPROVE BLANKET APPROVAL FORM FOR THE MAINTENANCE ACCOUNT:
+BOARD CONSIDERATION AND ACTION TO APPROVE BLANKET APPROVAL FORM FOR THE MAINTENANCE ACCOUNT(USPS):

 Blanket was presented to the board.
-Motion was made by Raydell Schneberger and seconded by Melvin Salisbury, Jr. to approve the blanket.
+Motion was made by Gary Lewis and seconded by Kirk Butler, to approve the blanket.
 Motion carried with the following results: